strimzi/strimzi-kafka-operator/development-docs/TESTING.md

     ResourceManager.getInstance().deleteResources(extensionContext);
 ```

+## Adding brand-new test suite

+When you need to create a new test suite, firstly, make sure that it has the suffix `ST` (i.e., KafkaST, ConnectBuilderST).
+Secondly, if that certain test suite must run in isolation (it needs its own Cluster Operator configuration, which differs from the default one
+or other possible case), you must also add `Isolated` before `ST` (i.e., `ListenersIsolatedST`, `JmxIsolatedST`).

 ## Parallel execution of tests

 If you want to run system tests locally in parallel, you need to take a few additional steps.
 You have to modify